Silumko-Magwa/SilumkoSLuMagwa/README.md

 - 🔭 I’m currently working on Being a Full Stack MS & Power Platforms Developer.
 - 🌱 I’m currently learning Power Platforms, D365, Azure.
 - 💬 Ask me about What makes me tick?
-The Ambition to Great and Give Back.
+The Ambition to be Great and Give Back.
 - ⚡ Fun fact: I DO NOT QUIT